-\paragraph{Assumptions.} Throughout this article, $F$ is a finite extension field of the rational $p$-adic field $\BQ_p$ where $p$ is a prime number.
-To apply the theories we have mentioned, we have to make certain restrictions on $p$ in different stages.
-It is safe to require that $p$ satisfies all of the following conditions: \begin{enumerate} \item $p$ is odd, \item $p\nmid\abs{\pi_1(G_\der)}$, \item $p$ is not a {\em bad prime} for $G$, \item $p\nmid\abs{\pi_0(G)}$. \end{enumerate} The first assumption is needed for Hakim--Murnaghan theory.
+Throughout this article, $F$ is a non-archimedean local field of residual characteristic $p$.
+Moreover, we will require that $F$ has characteristic zero in Section 4.
+The reason that we restrict to characteristic zero is that this assumption is needed in Kaletha's construction of $L$-packets.
+To apply the theories mentioned in the introduction, we have to make certain restrictions on $p$ in different stages.
+We require that $p$ satisfies all of the following conditions: \begin{enumerate} \item $p$ is odd, \item $p\nmid\abs{\pi_1(G_\der)}$, \item $p$ is not a {\em bad prime} for $G$, \item $p\nmid\abs{\pi_0(G)}$. \end{enumerate} The first assumption is needed in Hakim--Murnaghan's work.
 The second one is used for the definition of regular supercuspidal representations and also to ensure the existence of Howe factorizations of tame regular elliptic pairs, see Remark \ref{rem. for assumption}.
 The third assumption is required for the proof of Lemma \ref{lem. key lemma} and for the construction of regular supercuspidal $L$-packets.
 The last one is also for the construction of regular supercuspidal $L$-packets.
-We refer to \cite[\S2.1]{kal} for more detailed explanations and discussions on the roles that these assumptions play in his theory of regular supercupsidal representations, and also for a brief summarization of bad primes determined by the type of $G$.
+We refer to \cite[\S2.1]{kal} for more detailed explanations and discussions on the roles that these assumptions play in his theory of regular supercuspidal representations, and also for a brief summarization of bad primes determined by the type of $G$.